marcos-dev-web/c-data-structure/README.md

 # c-data-structure

+## Why this?

+- Learn about C
-Codes to learn data structure in C
+- Learn data structure with C
+- Get more experience
+- Train skills to become a software engenier (i'm web developer)